 Consider using flagstones that are at least 1-1/2 inches thick as stepping stones or patio flooring.
 With the latter, flagstones can be laid directly in soil or a bed of sand.
 Thinner slabs should be laid in wet mortar or concrete to prevent cracking when stepped on.
-The spaces between Irregularly shaped flagstone can be filled with pea gravel or ground cover plants like Dymondia margaretae, creeping thyme, and dwarf mondo grass.
+The spaces between irregularly shaped flagstone can be filled with pea gravel, polymeric sand, or ground cover plants like Dymondia margaretae, creeping thyme, and dwarf mondo grass.

 Flagstones for Walls

 Although not traditionally thought of as a wall material, flagstone can be stacked to create a natural-looking low wall.
 Available in a wide range of colors—from white sandstone to black slate—flagstone can blend with other surfaces and hardscape elements in a landscape.
 Flagstone walls can be built dry-stacked or mortared.
 Advantages of mortar, which is like glue that holds stones together, include: